Lee McGregor: Professional career

 Following a TKO victory against Ryan Walker in a non-title fight in August 2020, McGregor sought to add another title to his collection by challenging reigning champion Karim Guerfi for the European bantamweight title on 19 March 2021, at the Whites Hotel in Bolton, England.
 McGregor knocked his opponent to the canvas three times in the first round.
 Guerfi made it back to his feet on all three occasions, however, the referee called a halt to the contest after the third knockdown at 2:43 of the round.

-McGregor made his first EBU bantamweight title defense against Vincent Legrand on 6 August 2021, at the Falls Park in Belfast, Northern Ireland, on the undercard of the WBA interim featherweight title clash between Michael Conlan and T. J. Doheny.
+McGregor made his first European bantamweight title defense against Vincent Legrand on 6 August 2021, at the Falls Park in Belfast, Northern Ireland, on the undercard of the WBA interim featherweight title clash between Michael Conlan and T. J. Doheny.
 McGregor had a poor start to the fight, as he was knocked down in the second round, but successfully rallied back to knock Legrand out in the fourth round.

+Switching weight divisions, he faced Erik Robles Ayala for the vacant IBO super-bantamweight title at Meadowbank Stadium in Edinburgh on 21 July 2023, losing via unanimous decision.

-He defeated Isaac Lowe via unanimous decision on 21 December 2024, at Kingdom Arena in Riyadh, Saudi Arabia as part of the undercard for the heavyweight world title rematch between Oleksandr Usyk and Tyson Fury.
+McGregor defeated Isaac Lowe via unanimous decision on 21 December 2024, at Kingdom Arena in Riyadh, Saudi Arabia as part of the undercard for the heavyweight world title rematch between Oleksandr Usyk and Tyson Fury.

-McGregor faced Nathaniel Collins for the vacant WBC Silver featherweight title at the SSE Hydro in Glasgow on 24 May 2025.
-He lost by stoppage in the fourth round.
+He faced Nathaniel Collins for the vacant WBC Silver featherweight title at the SSE Hydro in Glasgow on 24 May 2025.
+McGregor lost by stoppage in the fourth round.

+On 16 May 2026, he fought Michael Gomez Jr. for the vacant WBA International lightweight title at the Keepmoat Stadium in Doncaster, England.
+Having been knocked to the canvas in the fourth round, McGregor lost by technical knockout in the sixth round when his corner threw in the towel after he came under a barrage of unanswered blows.